ChristinaCattane/web_project_4/README.md

 In project 4 we began to learn JavaScript.
 Some of the things we learned were:

-* Numbers, Mathematical Operation, strings, concatenation, and converting numbers into strings
+* Numbers, Mathematical Operations, strings, concatenation, and converting numbers into strings

 * Markup, console log(), variables and variable types, Arrays, and loops